syncfusion-content/xamarin.android-docs/xamarin-android/SfNumericTextBox/Number-Formatting.md

 {% endtabs %}

-N> Instead of using above `FormatString` types, we can provide any symbol or value as string in `FormatString` property which will be appended with the value in SfNumericTextBox.
+N> Instead of using the above `FormatString` types, you can provide any symbol or value as a string in the `FormatString` property, which will be appended with the value in SfNumericTextBox.

 ![Format string](images/FormatString.png)